British Virgin Islands Yacht Charter | BVI Yacht Charter

 • Treat yourself to delicious cuisine with a stop in Virgin Gorda.

-Anegada is the northernmost of the British Virgin Islands and lies 15 miles north of Virgin Gorda.
-Unlike the other British Virgin Islands of volcanic origin, it is the only inhabited one formed from coral and limestone.
+Anegada | A Charming Tropical Island Anegada is the northernmost of the British Virgin Islands and lies 15 miles north of Virgin Gorda.
+It is the only inhabited British Virgin Island formed from coral and limestone.
+The other islands have volcanic origins.
 While the other islands are mountainous, Anegada is flat and low.
 Its highest point is only about 28 feet above sea level, hence its name, the Spanish term for flooded land, "Tierra Anegada."
 Anegada, British Virgin Islands At about 15 square miles, Anegada is the second largest of the British Virgin Islands.
-Interestingly, it is also the most sparsely populated of the main islands, and most of the population lives in the only village, The Settlement.
+However, it is the most sparsely populated of the main islands.
+Most of the population lives in the only village, The Settlement.
 Weather On average, temperatures are always warm.
 The warmest months (with the highest average high temperature of 87°F) are August and September.
-Months with the lowest average high temperature of 73°F are January, February, March, and December....
+Months with the lowest average high temperature of 73°F are January, February,...

 More…

-British Virgin Islands Power Catamaran
+British Virgin Islands Power Catamaran | Fast and Fun

-British Virgin Islands Power Catamaran
+British Virgin Islands Power Catamaran | Fast and Fun

-If you are not keen on sailing yet want the stability and space of a sailing catamaran, then a power catamaran may be just right.
-Exploring the British Virgin Islands on a power catamaran gives you the best of a motor yacht and the stability and space of a sailing catamaran.
-Mare Blu Benefits of a British Virgin Islands Power Catamaran Power catamarans do not rely on the wind like sailing catamarans, thus providing great flexibility.
+British Virgin Islands Power Catamaran | Fast and Fun If you are not keen on sailing yet want the stability and space of a sailing catamaran, then a power catamaran may be just right.
+Charters in the British Virgin Islands on a power catamaran offers you the best of a motor yacht and the stability and space of a sailing catamaran.
+Mare Blu Benefits of a British Virgin Islands Power Catamaran Power catamarans do not rely on the wind like sailing catamarans.
 You can travel between destinations quickly and therefore have more time to play and explore.
-The Crew A professional crew, including a captain and chef, will exceed your expectations for both service and quality.
+The Crew A professional crew will exceed your expectations.
 Your captain has extensive knowledge of the British Virgin Islands and will recommend the best beaches, hidden coves, and fun beach bars.
-The captain is also highly trained for safety and will adjust your itinerary if the weather becomes inclement....
+The captain is also highly trained for safety.
+He will adjust your itinerary if the weather becomes inclement.
+The chef will amaze...

 More…

-BVI Scuba Diving Sites
+BVI Scuba Diving Sites | Popular Locations

-BVI Scuba Diving Sites
+BVI Scuba Diving Sites | Popular Locations

-Countless scuba diving sites are scattered throughout the British Virgin Islands (BVI).
+BVI Scuba Diving Sites | Popular Locations Countless scuba diving sites are scattered throughout the British Virgin Islands (BVI).
 The sites listed here are just a few more notable areas popular with divers and snorkelers.
 Virgin Gorda Mountain Point: Located northeast of Mahoe Bay and Mango Bay in the lee of Virgin Gorda peak.
 Good for beginners.
 See marine life, corals, and sea sponges.
-The Aquarium: A 35-foot site suitable for beginners, it attracts some of the largest schools and varieties of reef fish anywhere in the BVI.
+The Aquarium: A 35-foot site suitable for beginners.
+This site attracts some of the largest schools and varieties of reef fish anywhere in the BVI.
 The Invisibles: Submerged pinnacle rising to within four feet of the surface.
 A fantastic, colorful dive for more experienced divers.
-Scuba Diver and Loggerhead Salt Island | Top BVI Scuba Diving Site RMS Rhone: RMS Rhone was a UK Royal Mail Ship that wrecked off the coast of Salt Island during a hurricane on October 29, 1867.
-This is such a massive and exciting site that you may want...
+Giant grouper.
+Salt Island | Top BVI Scuba Diving Site RMS Rhone: This UK Royal Mail Ship wrecked off the coast of Salt Island during a hurricane on October 29, 1867.
+This is such a massive and exciting site that you...

 More…